Variables and Primitives in Java

 - we can see byte can be assigned to an int automatically.
 Because java knows that byte cannot hold a bigger number than int so it can safely just assign.

 - long can be assigned to double automatically as well.

 - if we will try to assign an int to a byte, it will not compile.
 Even though our int has a value that for sure can fit into a byte, a compiler doesn’t know the actual value of a variable.
 Potentially int can hold a bigger number than byte so we cannot assign to byte automatically.

 - If we really want to assign an int to a byte, we can unbox it by adding (byte) in front of the value.
 By doing so we are telling to compiler I know an int can hold a bigger number but trust me, in this case, it’s not so it’s safe to assign.

 - Be extremely careful when unboxing floating numbers.
 In our case

 9exactly.
 It will always truncate the actual value.

 String and concatenation

 - We can concatenate(add) strings by using + operator.

-- If we concatenate String data type with other data type output will be String.
+- If we concatenate the String data type with other data types output will be String.